szilagyiabo/angular-workshop/README.md

 We pimped up out *getCurrentWeather()* function to call OpenWeatherMap API, and parse the response body.
 Cool our service is now do what she do best.

-Now we have to update our *weather-box.component.ts* too, to handle this service call.
+Now we have to update our *temperature-box.component.ts* too, to handle this service call.
 If we want to use an Observable, we have to subscribe on it.
 It's not too complicated, just call its *subscribe()* function.
 So our component will be look like this:
 ```ts
 import { OpenWeatherApiService } from '../open-weather-api.service';